Gliding around in a mokoro – this must be Botswana.

 Many camps also have access to wet areas – some with deep water, others with shallow.
 You'll usually explore areas with deep water using motorboats, driven by a guide.
 Shallower floodplains are best seen from a mokoro, or dug-out canoe.
 Both are excellent for birdwatching, but you'll usually see less game in a wet area than in a dry one.

 Permanent camps or guided mobile safaris around Botswana?All Botswana's permanent safari camps use open 4WD safari vehicles and professional safari guides, and most are very comfortable.
 Tents and chalets usually have en-suite flush toilets and hot/cold showers; many have fans and some even have air conditioning.
-Take a look at our suggestions for safari holidays in Botswana, then talk to us: the team at Expert Africa can describe them from personal experience, and guide you to the best options for your trip.
+Take a look at our suggestions for Botswana safari holidays, then talk to us: the team at Expert Africa can describe them from personal experience, and guide you to the best options for your trip.

 Comfortable camping and luxury tented safaris are a great way to explore the best wildlife areas in Botswana, led by a professional and knowledgeable guide.
 Join a small group of like-minded travellers on a scheduled holiday or take a private guided mobile safari to a location of your choosing on dates that suit you.
 See our Wild about Africa programme for a wide range of safaris to Botswana.